 The SFF Masterclass involves three days studying texts supplied by three class leaders.
 It is a great way to broaden your critical perspectives, sharpen some critical tools, and to make contacts with other people writing on SF and Fantasy.
 The class leaders are drawn from professional writers, academics and fans, and this is a great opportunity to learn from people experienced in their craft.

-We are pleased to announce that the venue will be the Royal Observatory, Greenwich, founded by Charles II in 1675, and the home of the Prime Meridian.
-This is across the Thames from the Excel site where Loncon3 will take place.
-Price: £200.
+We are pleased to announce that the venue will again be the Royal Observatory, Greenwich, founded by Charles II in 1675, and the home of the Prime Meridian.

 Pat Cadigan, multiple Clarke and Hugo Award-winning author of Synners and Fools, and Official Queen of Cyberpunk.